pdmosses/metaborg.github.io/docs/references/pipelines/expressions.md

 # Return

+Returns from the current function with the provided value.
+Its syntax is `return $Exp`, for example `return true` or `return errResult(createFileNotFoundException(file))`.
+The expression is evaluated and its value returned.
+The type of the expression should be a subtype of the declared [return type of the current function](../functions#return-type).

 # fail
 // not recommended as it quits the entire pipeline, recommend to use Result<T, E> from the standard library